 2 Under the Alteration of Statutory Designations Order (No. 2) 2001 a reference in any law to the Department of Consumer Affairs or to the Ministry of Consumer Affairs or the Ministry of Fair Trading is to be read and construed as a reference to the Department of Consumer and Employment Protection.

 3 Now known as the Petroleum Products Pricing Act 1983; short title changed (see note under s.
 1).

-4 On the date as at which this compilation was prepared, the Oaths, Affidavits and Statutory Declarations (Consequential Provisions) Act 2005 s.
-63, which gives effect to Sch.
-1, had not come into operation.
-It reads as follows:

-“

-63. Various Acts amended

-Each Act listed in Schedule 1 is amended as set out in that Schedule below the short title of the Act.

-Schedule 1 it.
-12 reads as follows:

-Schedule 1 — Amendments to various Acts

-[s.
-63]

-12. Petroleum Products Pricing Act 1983